SmoothBot/influxdb/README.md

 ## 🪲 Bug Reporting

-If you find a bug in CodiMD template for reailway, you can [submit an issue](https://github.com/vergissberlin/railwayhttps://github.com/vergissberlin/railwayapp-codimd/issues/new) to the GitHub Repository.
+If you find a bug in the template for railway, you can [submit an issue](https://github.com/vergissberlin/railwayapp-influxdb/issues/new) to the GitHub Repository.
 Even better you can submit a Pull Request with a fix.

 ## 🐳  Local Development